dotnet/docs/docs/framework/wcf/feature-details/access-control-mechanisms.md

  A feature of [!INCLUDE[vstecasp](../../../../includes/vstecasp-md.md)] is the membership provider.
 Even though the membership provider is not technically an access control mechanism, it allows controlling access to the service by limiting the set of possible identities that can access the service's endpoint.
 The membership feature includes a database that can be populated with user name/password combinations that enable users of a Web site to establish accounts with the site.
 To access a service that uses the membership provider, a user must log on with his or her user name and password.

 > [!NOTE]
->  You must first populate the database using the [!INCLUDE[vstecasp](../../../../includes/vstecasp-md.md)] feature before a [!INCLUDE[indigo2](../../../../includes/indigo2-md.md)] service can use it for authorization purposes.
+>  You must first populate the database using the [!INCLUDE[vstecasp](../../../../includes/vstecasp-md.md)] feature before a WCF service can use it for authorization purposes.

  You can also use the membership feature if you already have a membership database from an existing [!INCLUDE[vstecasp](../../../../includes/vstecasp-md.md)] Web site and you want to enable the same users to use your service, authorized with the same user names and passwords.

- For more information about using the membership feature in a [!INCLUDE[indigo2](../../../../includes/indigo2-md.md)] service, see [How to: Use the ASP.NET Membership Provider](../../../../docs/framework/wcf/feature-details/how-to-use-the-aspnet-membership-provider.md).
+ For more information about using the membership feature in a WCF service, see [How to: Use the ASP.NET Membership Provider](../../../../docs/framework/wcf/feature-details/how-to-use-the-aspnet-membership-provider.md).

 ## ASP.NET Role Provider
  Another feature of [!INCLUDE[vstecasp](../../../../includes/vstecasp-md.md)] is the ability to manage authorization using roles.
 The [!INCLUDE[vstecasp](../../../../includes/vstecasp-md.md)] role provider enables a developer to create roles for users and to assign each user to a role or roles.
 As with the membership provider, the roles and assignments are stored in a database, and can be populated using tools provided by a particular implementation of the [!INCLUDE[vstecasp](../../../../includes/vstecasp-md.md)] role provider.
-As with the membership feature, [!INCLUDE[indigo2](../../../../includes/indigo2-md.md)] developers can use the information in the database to authorize service users by roles.
+As with the membership feature, WCF developers can use the information in the database to authorize service users by roles.
 They can, for example, use the role provider in combination with the `PrincipalPermissionAttribute` access control mechanism described above.

- You can also use the [!INCLUDE[vstecasp](../../../../includes/vstecasp-md.md)] role provider if you have an existing [!INCLUDE[vstecasp](../../../../includes/vstecasp-md.md)] role provider database and want to use the same set of rules and user assignments in your [!INCLUDE[indigo2](../../../../includes/indigo2-md.md)] service.
+ You can also use the [!INCLUDE[vstecasp](../../../../includes/vstecasp-md.md)] role provider if you have an existing [!INCLUDE[vstecasp](../../../../includes/vstecasp-md.md)] role provider database and want to use the same set of rules and user assignments in your WCF service.

  For more information about using the role provider feature, see [How to: Use the ASP.NET Role Provider with a Service](../../../../docs/framework/wcf/feature-details/how-to-use-the-aspnet-role-provider-with-a-service.md).